ryedin/site/_reference/cli.md

     client: 20160617165137
     server: 20160615213630 (console.convox.com)

+## Overriding App Defaults

+You can set a default app name in an app directory.
+This will override inferring the app name from the current directory name:

+    $ cd rails
+    $ mkdir .convox
+    $ echo rails-staging > .convox/app
+    $ convox apps info
+    Name       rails-staging

 ## Switching Between Racks

 The Convox Console makes it easy to install and manage multiple Racks, like one for development, staging and production.
 The `convox` CLI offers a few strategies to switch between these environments.